- Student Services

 What are the library hours?

-The library is currently closed due to COVID-19 quarantine.
-When school is open, you can access the library every day from 7:00 am to 3:30 pm, Monday-Friday.
-The library is also open for extended library hours from 3:30-5:30 pm Monday-Thursday (except during AP testing).
-The library is also closed on Saturdays, Sundays, holidays, and some afternoons when there is professional development.
+You can access the library every day, except asynchronous days, from 7:30 am to 3:30 pm, Monday-Friday.
+The library is closed on Saturdays, Sundays, holidays, and some afternoons when there is professional development.

 What are the passwords for the databases?